How we met

 One by one we were discarding all the usual choices of life, the hypnotic lies of material happiness, like a tick-sheet of unwanted possibilities and selves: not this, not this; no, not that.
 We took refuge in constant change, as though discoveries would be made and happiness found simply through perpetual motion.
 Restlessness, a sense of relentless questing, ran like a strong undercurrent through our lives.
 The future was open-ended, the blank slate of tomorrows held no certainties – whimsy, chance or the murky nudgings of fate would decide.

-Years later, we sat with Guru in a restaurant on Auckland’s Ponsonby Road, and Guru asked us a little about the bygone years.
+Years later, we sat with our Guru - Sri Chinmoy - in a restaurant on Auckland’s Ponsonby Road, and he asked us a little about the bygone years.
 Guru somehow knew a little of my own regrettable past, the safari and hunting days, and he asked what animals I had eaten!

 For me, Guru’s knowledge of my past unburdened me of remorse and karmic wonderings.
 That door was now firmly closed and the past now truly dust, even if there was a lot of it.
 When Guru and God – are they not perhaps the same? – came into our lives and tapped us on the shoulder, we saw that everything else had been a readying, a preparation for discipleship.
 One kind of freedom had been replaced by the possibility of another, the great freedom of God-discovery.